 WHY?
 Pesticides are poisons that threaten water quality in our lakes and streams as well as our own health (especially children).
 Pesticides are short-term solutions and will not prevent future problems.
 They can also kill helpful insects, birds or animals.

 HOW?
 Fortunately, there are alternatives to using chemical pesticides in the garden.
 Most insects and diseases attack plants stressed from poor growing conditions.
 Healthy plants, well suited to their environment, are the best prevention against pest and weed damage.
 Use compost to enrich and amend soils.
 Hand-pick harmful insects or spray them off with water or natural pest protection like soapy water or bT.
-Use the least-toxic pesticides (visit the WSU Cooperative Extension Web site at integrated pest management or for practices that can safely reduce pest damage).
+Use the least-toxic pesticides.

 WHY?
 Fertilizers and herbicides rinse into downstream creeks and lakes.
 Studies have shown urban/suburban streams carry more fertilizers and pesticides/herbicides than some rural agricultural streams.
 Chemical pesticides (poisons) can pose hazards to humans, especially children, as well as pets, fish in streams and the environment.
 Excessive fertilizers harm aquatic life and can cause rapid plant and algae growth that threaten the safety of boaters, anglers and swimmers or later decompose and rob the water of oxygen, resulting in fish kills.